 Salami publishing means dividing your research findings into thin “slices” (like cutting a salami), and publishing each one separately to try to increase your total publication count.
 Here’s why you must never do it.

 How would you approach a senior researcher in your field?
 How can you promote your research to conference attendees while you are away from your poster?
 Every researcher should have a good elevator pitch!

 A color-coded guide on how to quickly scan a piece of research literature and decide whether to read it more deeply/critically Five overall approaches

 Where do good research ideas come from?
 Does it come down to the quality of our ideas?
 Our research process management skills?
 Actually, the answer is both of these!
 Let’s see how it’s done!

 If you reply effectively to peer review, you’ll likely be published.
 Here’s how to write a response/rebuttal letter that seals the deals for your research being published.

-Do you have your own ORCID researcher identification number?
-If not, then we recommend you get one!
-Increasing numbers of researchers around the world have signed up for one of these unique numbers and you should too.
+Do you have your own ORCiD researcher identification number?
+It’s free and we recommend it.
+Increasing numbers of researchers around the world have signed up for an ORCiD so they and their work can be identified.

 Here are the two most likely explanations: (1) Someone else working on the same question was simply faster than you.
 (2) Someone gained access to your work before submission, or while your paper was under review.